 @wolframkriesing liked my last article (thanks!) and was interested in the code is data claim.
 I take this for granted, so it’s bit hard for me to write about it, because I don’t have some point where to end my article.
 So it’s going to be a mess probably.

-.
+When you write some code, it’s a string!.
 That’s same in basically all languages, I guess (unless you have to punch some paper cards or something).
-Let’s show some example of this, simple plusone
+Let’s show some example of this, simple plusone function, that returns input plus one:

 red>> source: "plusone: func [value] [value + 1]"